Conformal field theory on the plane: The bootstrap approach

 In particular, any \textbf{\boldmath irreducible representation} , which by definition does not have a nontrivial subrepresentation, is indecomposable,

-(See Exercise \ref{exoirr} for an example of an indecomposable representation which is not irreducible.)
+(See Exercise \ref{exoirr} for an example of an indecomposable representation that is not irreducible.)

-We will therefore distinguish two types of data: \begin{itemize} \item \textbf{\boldmath universal data} , which are also called model-independent or algebraic data.
+We will therefore distinguish two types of data: \begin{itemize} \item \textbf{\boldmath universal data} , also called model-independent data.
 This is the information on representations of the symmetry algebra, which determines in particular the $v_i$-dependence of correlation functions.
-Universal data in conformal field theory, and in particular conformal blocks, will be studied in Chapter \ref{secccs}. \item \textbf{\boldmath model-dependent data} , which encode how the spectrum and correlation functions of a particular model are built from the universal data.
-This includes the multiplicities $m_R$, which encode how the spectrum is built from representations, and the structure constants, which encode how correlation functions are built from conformal blocks.
+Universal data in conformal field theory, such as conformal blocks, will be studied in Chapter \ref{secccs}. \item \textbf{\boldmath model-dependent data} , which encode how the spectrum and correlation functions of a particular model are built from the universal data.
+This includes the multiplicities $m_\mathcal{R}$, which encode how the spectrum is built from representations, and the structure constants, which encode how correlation functions are built from conformal blocks.
 We will study these data in Chapter \ref{seccbm}. \end{itemize} Which data are universal or model-dependent depends on the choice of a symmetry algebra.
-If a model's symmetry algebra $\mathcal{A}$ is actually a subalgebra of a larger symmetry algebra $\mathcal{A}'$, then the representations of $\mathcal{A}$ which appear in the spectrum must combine into representations of the larger algebra $\mathcal{A}'$.
-Which combinations can appear is universal data of $\mathcal{A}'$, but model-dependent data from the point of view of the smaller algebra $\mathcal{A}$.
+If a model's symmetry algebra $\mathfrak{A}$ is actually a subalgebra of a larger symmetry algebra $\mathfrak{A}'$, then the representations of $\mathfrak{A}$ that appear in the spectrum must combine into representations of the larger algebra $\mathfrak{A}'$.
+Which combinations can appear is universal data of $\mathfrak{A}'$, but model-dependent data from the point of view of the smaller algebra $\mathfrak{A}$.

 Since a field theory is defined on some space, we can distinguish two types of symmetries: \begin{itemize} \item space-time symmetries, which act on that space, \item internal symmetries, which do not. \end{itemize} Space-time symmetries include in particular the invariances under rotations and translations.
-Internal symmetries include gauge invariances.
-The distinction between space-time and internal symmetries depends on the choice of the space: for example, supersymmetry can be an internal or space-time symmetry depending on whether the theory is formulated on an ordinary space or on a superspace.
+In particle physics, internal symmetries include flavour symmetry.
+The distinction between space-time and internal symmetries may depend on the choice of the space: for example, supersymmetry can be an internal or space-time symmetry depending on whether the theory is formulated on an ordinary space or on a superspace.